Ground Beef Stroganoff (Dairy Free)

 ground beef stroganoff

 Since there is a protein and a carb already built in to this dish, I always try to serve my ground beef stroganoff with a green vegetable or salad.
-Lately, we’ve been choosing peas because they’re my daughter’s favorite, but oven roasted broccoli or a nice big salad are a great choice, too.
+Lately, we’ve been choosing frozen peas because they’re my daughter’s favorite, but oven roasted broccoli or a nice green salad with easy Dijon vinaigrette are my other go-to options.

 hamburger stroganoff in a large white skillet garnished with parsley